Andrercouto/GeneralizedLinearModels/LogisticRegression/README.md

 ### Log-likelihood

 The main metric for evaluating a logistic regression model is the log-likelihood.
-So, the log-likelihood of each observation can be calculated (considering class 0 or 1) as:
+The log-likelihood of each observation can be calculated (considering class 0 or 1) as:

 $loglike_i = class_i * log(p1_i) + (1 - class_i) * log(p0_i)$